stormchaserroleplaying/stormchaserRPG/Spells/1/Warding/index.md

 *You protect one against many types of creatures.*

-Until the spell ends, one willing creature you touch is protected against certain types of creatures: aberrations, celestials, elementals, fey, fiends, and undead.
+Until the spell ends, one willing creature you touch is protected against certain types of creatures: aberrations, celestials, elementals, fey, fiends and undead.

 The protection grants several benefits.
 Creatures of those types have -1d on attack rolls against the target.
 The target also can't be [Charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/), [Frightened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Frightened/), or possessed by them.
-If the target is already [Charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/), [Frightened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Frightened/), or possessed by such a creature, the target has +1d on any new defence checks against a relevant effect.
+If the target is already [Charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/), [Frightened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Frightened/), or possessed by such a creature, the target has +1d on any new defence checks vs such an effect.

 ## Sanctuary
 *1st Level Warding*<br>